accelazh/accelazh.github.io/_posts/2021-11-06-Methodologies-For-Skilled-Innovation.md

   * __Min-Max analysis__.
 A gap maps to a problem.
 We may not solve every problem, but we should always be able to plot it on a continuum axis, and scope it with what we are the min-max.
 We can plot the __theory limits__ vs where we are to find the gaps.
 We can plot the __reaching scope__ by today's ability vs in following future, to identify what we should reach but didn't, what we cannot, and what to prepare in future.

+    * __Breakdown__.
+Breakdown the topic in to fundamental elements, and then recompose them to analyze how far they are capable to reach in theory.
+This is similar to First Principle Thinking.

   * __Grid search__.
 Continued from Min-Max, we can unfold the properties we care into multi-dimensions of structured space.
 Use an exhaustive method to divide and categorize the space, and conduct the search.
 This also helps us find and look into possibilities.
 In another word, we should have the map, even we cannot reach every location, and we should plot grid axes on the map.

   * __Review by doing__.
 When review a doc, design, proposal, or code, close your eyes and think how you yourself would do it first.
 Compare your solution with the one being reviewed, your will always find points to innovate.
 Similarly, use the technique to review how we do things today, how the current system is built, to find innovation.